iranianpep/botonomous/README.md

 ## Get involved

 Botonomous is free forever but we need your help to make it even better.
-Let's make it happen by contributing to this project.
+Let's make it happen by contributing to it.
 You can check out the [contributing guide](https://github.com/iranianpep/botonomous/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.

 ## Botonomous-based Slack bots
 If you have built any awesome Slack bot with Botonomous let us know to list it here.